 - Add partially cooked beans and cooking liquid to the onion mixture.
 Cover and cook over low heat for 1 hour.

 - Add remaining ingredients including reserved bacon pieces, except for sour cream, cornstarch, and Tabasco sauce.
-Cover and simmer for 50-55 minutes, stirring occasionally, until beans are tender and soup is slightly thickened.
+Cover and simmer for 50 to 55 minutes, stirring occasionally, until beans are tender and soup is slightly thickened.
 Remove bay leaf and discard.

 - Combine sour cream and cornstarch in small bowl; mix well.
 Add 1 ladle of the soup to the cornstarch mixture and stir until combined.
 Stir this mixture into the soup and simmer for 5 minutes.
 Season to taste with Tabasco sauce and serve.